HatchGameEngine/HatchGameEngine/docs/main/manual/scripting/arrays.md

 INFO: ["H", "a", "t", "c", "h", " ", "E", "n", "g", "i", "n", "e"]
 ```

-Due to the object nature of arrays, it's also possible to create one by calling the `Create` method defined inside the `Array` class.
-The `Create` method takes a length and a initial value as parameters.
+Due to the object nature of arrays, it's also possible to create one by calling @ref Array.Create, which takes a length and a initial value as parameters.
 The initial value gets used to fill the array up to the desired length.

 ```java
 print(Array.Create(4, 9 + 10));